Oshuma/app_config/README.md

 Using PostgreSQL is similar to a Mongo setup.
 The only current requirement is that the table have a primary key named `id`.
 All other columns are used as configuration keys.

+The '[pg](https://rubygems.org/gems/pg)' gem is required in order to use Postgres storage.

 **Note:** The database and schema must exist prior to calling `AppConfig.setup!`.